Appointment of Deputy High Bailiff

-The First Deemster will hold office at the pleasure of Her Majesty.
-The appointment will be on the advice of a Selection Panel.
+The Deputy High Bailiff will hold office at the pleasure of His Excellency.
+This appointment will be on the advice of a Selection Panel.
 Candidates for this position must meet the following criteria:

-- A qualified advocate, barrister or solicitor of at least 15 years standing
+- A qualified advocate, barrister or solicitor of at least 10 years standing;

-Further information about the office can be obtained from the High Bailiff, Her Worship Jayne Hughes:
+Further information about the post can be obtained from the High Bailiff, Her Worship Jayne Hughes:

 Applications should be marked In Confidence and sent by email to email@example.com.

 The closing date for applications is at 5.00pm on Friday 26 March 2021.

 Interview dates have been set for shortlisted applicants on the afternoon of the 11 or 12 May 2021, however this is subject to change.